 For your safety, keep all four wheels on the ground, and be careful to avoid losing your footing and your control of the mower.
-Keep a firm grip on the handlebar, and walk, riever run, with the mower.
+Keep a firm grip on the handlebar, and walk, never run, with the mower.
 Be very careful when mowing uneven or rough ground.

-If stuck, do not kick or shove the rnower with your foot.
+If stuck, do not kick or shove the mower with your foot.
 Use the handlebar to control the mower.

-The blade is sharp and spins at high speed.

-A spinning blade can cut you severely and can amputate fingers and toes.

-- Wear protective footwear. - Keep your hands and feet away from the mower deck while the engine is running. - Stop the engine before performing any adjustment, inspection, or maintenance.
+A WARNING The blade is sharp and spins at high speed.
+A spinning blade can cut you severely and can amputate fingers and toes. • Wear protective footwear. • Keep your hands and feet away from the mower deck while the engine is running. • Stop the engine and disconnect the spark plug cap before performing any adjustment, inspection, or maintenance.